This content is likely not relevant anymore. Try searching or browse recent questions.

 - For example, you may see an extension added to Chrome by your password-management application, or other software you trust.

 If any applied policies look suspicious, you can find further help for removing unwanted software in the Chrome Help center.
-As always, you can report malicious software to our team.

 You can learn more about the change in our Enterprise release notes, and learn more about why you may be using a managed Chrome profile here.